Sarah Elgin

 Sarah C.R.
 Elgin is an American biochemist and geneticist.
-She is the Viktor Hamburger Professor of biology at Washington University in St. Louis, and is noted for her work in epigenetics, gene regulation, and heterochromatin, and for her contributions to science education.
+She is the Viktor Hamburger Distinguished Professor Emerita of Arts and Sciences, and Professor Emerita of Biology at Washington University in St. Louis.
+She is noted for her work in epigenetics, gene regulation, and heterochromatin, and for her contributions to science education.

 Early life and education

-Sarah "Sally" Elgin was born in Washington, DC.
+Sarah "Sally" Elgin was born in Washington, D.C.
 She grew up in Salem, Oregon.
-In high school, Elgin studied fallout levels in Oregon rainwater after nuclear weapons tests in the Soviet Union.
+In high school, Elgin became fascinated with chemistry and became a finalist in the national Westinghouse Science Talent Search in 1963.
 She received her B.A. in chemistry from Pomona College in 1967.
 While at Pomona, she participated in a summer research program at the University of Leeds characterizing the egg stalk of the green lacewing fly Chrysopa vittata.
-Elgin did her graduate work in the lab of James Bonner at the California Institute of Technology, isolating and characterizing nonhistone chromosomal proteins from rat livers.
+Elgin did her graduate work in the lab of James Bonner at the California Institute of Technology, isolating and characterizing nonhistone chromosomal proteins from rat livers and other sources.
 She received her Ph.D. in biochemistry in 1972.
-Elgin stayed at Caltech for her postdoctoral research, working in the lab of Leroy Hood.
-She continued to isolate and characterize nonhistone chromosomal proteins but started studying Drosophila.
+Elgin stayed at California Institute of Technology for her postdoctoral research, working in the lab of Leroy Hood.
+She continued to isolate and characterize nonhistone chromosomal proteins but started using Drosophila as a model system, inspired by the ability to combine biochemistry, cytology, and genetics in flies.

 Academic career and research

-After her postdoc, Elgin joined the faculty in the Department of Biochemistry and Molecular Biology at Harvard University, where her lab pioneered immunostaining of polytene chromosomes from Drosophila larval salivary glands and nuclease digestion assays.
+After her postdoc, Elgin joined the faculty in the Department of Biochemistry and Molecular Biology at Harvard University, where her lab pioneered immunostaining of polytene chromosomes from Drosophila larval salivary glands and nuclease digestion assays to determine organizational patterns of nucleosomes at active and inactive genes.

 In 1981, Elgin joined the faculty in the Department of Biology at Washington University in St. Louis.
-Her lab isolated and characterized Heterochromatin Protein 1 in Drosophila (now known as Su(var)205 or HP1a).
+Her lab identified and characterized Heterochromatin Protein 1 in Drosophila (now known as Su(var)205 or HP1a) and demonstrated that it is essential for heterochromatin formation.
 To probe chromatin environments, her lab developed a P element construct with a copy of the white gene driven by the hsp70 promoter.
-When this reporter gene is inserted into heterochromatic environments, the fly eyes display a variegating phenotype, whereas when the P element is inserted into euchromatin the fly eyes show a red phenotype; this phenomenon is known as Position-effect variegation.
-Nuclease digestion assays have confirmed that the eye phenotypes are indicative of the chromatin environment surrounding the P element insertion site.
-In 2006, Elgin was named as the inaugural Viktor Hamburger Distinguished Professor in Arts and Sciences.
+When this reporter gene is inserted into heterochromatic environments, the fly eyes display a variegating phenotype, whereas when the P element is inserted into euchromatin the fly eyes show a red phenotype; this phenomenon is known as Position-Effect Variegation.
+Use of this system enabled characterization of unique structural features of heterochromatin.

 At Washington University, in the St. Louis area, and nationally, Elgin has been active in science education.
-She founded the Washington University Science Outreach program in 1989 and has been active in science education in the University City school district.
+She founded the Washington University Science Outreach program (now the Institute for K-12 School Partnership) in 1989 and has been active in science education in the University City school district.
+She also lobbied for the establishment of the Office of Undergraduate Research at Washington University and promoted the incorporation of research into undergraduate lab courses.
+In 2006, Elgin was named as the inaugural Viktor Hamburger Distinguished Professor of Arts and Sciences.